 The most conservative thinking of people when it comes to volunteer is it mainly subjected to ‘helping the disadvantage’.
 While most of them fail to look at it that ‘Volunteering happens everywhere’.

-There is 5 things you can consider to becoming a volunteer,
+There are 5 things you can consider becoming a volunteer,

 - Volunteering opens your mind to new experiences – Just be prepared to immerse yourself in the local culture and you will be surprised.
 Even if you think you ‘know it all’ just allow your perspective to change.
 And it will change, trust me.
 As volunteering involves a variety of tasks, open-minded individuals tend to do better.